Saving Nappies from landfill…

 If you have children, choosing reusable nappies and wipes makes a huge difference to your plastic footprint during their early years.
-Even a small change will have a big impact: swapping just one disposable nappy a day for a reusable could prevent over 900 nappies going to landfill!
-When I found out I was expecting my second baby, I knew that using reusable nappies was one positive change I definitely wanted to make.
+Even a small change will have a big impact.
+Swapping just one disposable nappy a day for a reusable could prevent over 900 nappies going to landfill!

 Plastic might not be the first ‘P’ that comes to mind when you think of nappies.
 In fact, a standard disposable nappy is around 50% plastic.
 When you consider that the average baby will use around 5,000 nappies.
 It really hits home that your baby’s precious little peachy bum could create a mountain of avoidable plastic waste.

 Switching to reusables is easy, and you just need a few basic pieces of kit:

-- Reusable nappies (also called ‘cloth’ or ‘real’ nappies) – you’ll need around 20-30 of these, and you can build your collection over time to spread out the cost.
-While many nappies are sold as ‘birth to potty’ they won’t fit skinny babies like mine until they are a few months old, so investigate newborn nappy options for the early weeks if you plan to use reusable nappies from the get-go.
+Also called ‘cloth’ or ‘real’ nappies.
+You’ll need around 20-30 of these, and you can build your collection over time to spread out the cost.
+While many nappies are sold as ‘birth to potty’ they won’t fit skinny babies like mine until they are a few months old.
+So investigate newborn nappy options for the early weeks if you plan to use reusable nappies from the get-go.

-- Nappy bucket and mesh liner – gone are the days of soaking nappies in a stinky pail of water!
-Dirty nappies can be stored in a dry bucket with a clip-on lid to prevent any smells, and with a mesh liner it’s easy to chuck them in the washing machine with minimal handling.
+Gone are the days of soaking nappies in a stinky pail of water!
+Dirty nappies can be stored in a dry bucket with a clip-on lid to prevent any smells.
+And with a mesh liner, it’s easy to chuck them in the washing machine with minimal handling.

-- Wet bag – a small wet bag makes it simple to use your nappies out and about, storing wet and dirty nappies without leaks or smells until you get home.
+A small wet bag makes it simple to use your nappies out and about.
+Storing wet and dirty nappies without leaks or smells until you get home.